anthonyweidai/FullRot_WRMix/readme/DATA.md

 - To obtain the dataset, you can download it from [Visual Object Classes Challenge 2012 (VOC2012)](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/).

-- Onece you downloaded the dataset, you need to rearrange the images and masks within the same folder.
+- After downloading, rearrange the images and masks within the same folder.

 - The desired output data structure should be as follows:
 ~~~